 2. Identify your risks and limitations

-Risk analysis is core to an effective test automation strategy — it powers the ability to prioritize tests by the risks they pose to the business.
+Risk analysis is core to an effective software test automation strategy — it powers the ability to prioritize tests by the risks they pose to the business.
 The following steps can help guide your risk analysis efforts.

 - Address what the potential problems are and the probability of each one occurring